(Originally published in 2017)

 As someone who wasn't too fond of the 32/64-bit era, once we had finally moved past that to systems like the PS2, Dreamcast, Xbox, and GameCube, I came to like 3D gaming a lot more.
 Developers were getting the hang of navigating a 3D space, and the graphics, even at their worst, were lightyears ahead of anything the previous generation had to offer.
 Still, 2D gaming was where my heart was, and seeing the Game Boy Advance in action managed to get me more excited for portable gaming than I had been in a very long time.

 The first real images I remember seeing of the GBA were on this poster we got in at work around the time of the announcement.
 It was a big foldout thing that was split in half between the GBA and the GameCube.
 It said "The real future of gaming" across the middle, and it had screens of those amazing GameCube tech demos like Metroid, Zelda, and Luigi's Mansion on one side, and on the other a bunch of Game Boy Advance games.
 I swear I have that poster around here somewhere, but I can't find it!
-So here's a really small version I found online.
+UPDATE 2/16/22: I found it!
+This is it.

 Anyway, seeing that Super Mario Advance looked like Super Mario Bros.
 2 was pretty exciting.
 Seeing what Golden Sun looked like was really exciting.
 Seeing that the GBA Mario Kart was going to be more like the Super NES game was really, really exciting.
 And past the poster, when I got my hands on a magazine showing off the launch lineup and I saw Castlevania: Circle of the Moon, exciting no longer covered it.
 I was getting what appeared to be a sequel to Symphony of the Night, and I was going to be able to play it anywhere.
 Sold.